 At the time, the spacecraft was a few days out from its closest encounter with the planet on August 25, 1989.
 As Neptune began looming large in Voyager’s cameras, the spacecraft photographed a faint but continuous ring system encircling the planet.
 The images of Neptune’s rings confirmed astronomers’ long-held suspicions.

 Today, Voyager 2 remains the only earthly spacecraft to have encountered Neptune.
-Since Voyager’s fly-by, however, the Hubble Space Telescope and Earth-based telescopes have been able to acquire images of the two brightest rings of Neptune.
-Those two rings are called Adams and Le Verrier, for John Couch Adams and Urbain Jean Joseph Le Verrier, whose independent calculations led to a position for Neptune on the sky’s dome and hence to its discovery in 1846.
+But since Voyager’s 1989 flyby, the Hubble Space Telescope, the James Webb Space Telescope, and Earth-based telescopes have imaged the two brightest rings of Neptune.
+Astronomers named those two Neptunian rings Adams and Le Verrier.
+They’re named for John Couch Adams and Urbain Jean Joseph Le Verrier, whose independent calculations helped find Neptune’s position in the sky – and thus led to its discovery – in 1846.

-The outermost ring, Adams, contains three prominent arcs now named Liberty, Equality and Fraternity.
-The existence of arcs is hard to understand because the laws of motion would predict that arcs spread out into a uniform ring over very short timescales.
-The gravitational effects of Galatea, a moon just inward from the ring, are now believed to confine the arcs.
+So, today, we know that Neptune has at least five main rings.
+Plus, it has four prominent ring arcs.
+The arcs are peculiar clumps of dust.
+Astronomers struggled to understand their existence, because the laws of motion predict these arcs should spread out into a uniform ring over short timescales.
+Scientists now believe the gravitational effects of Galatea, a moon just inward from the ring, confine the arcs.

 Also, four of the prominent arcs have names.
 Astronomers call them Liberté (Liberty), Egalité (Equality), Fraternité (Fraternity), and Courage.
 They’re located in the outermost ring, Adams.

 Bottom line: NASA’s Voyager 2 spacecraft confirmed the discovery of Neptune’s rings on August 22, 1989, when it took images of a faint, continuous ring system around the planet.